Cordon sanitaire (politics): European Union

-All of the political groups declared cordon sanitaire on far-right Identity and Democracy group in the Ninth European Parliament.
+All of the political groups declared cordon sanitaire on far-right Identity and Democracy group in the Ninth European Parliament, elected in 2019.

-Some (though not all) of the Non-Inscrits members of the European Parliament are unaffiliated because they are considered to lie too far on the right of the political spectrum to be acceptable to any of the European Parliament party groups.
+Some (though not all) of the Non-Inscrits members of the European Parliament are unaffiliated because they are considered to lie too far on the right or left of the political spectrum to be acceptable to any of the European Parliament party groups.

+Following the formation of the Patriots for Europe and Europe of Sovereign Nations groups in 2024, a cordon sanitaire was declared by most political groups in the Tenth European Parliament.
+However, the cordon sanitaire was broken when the European People's Party sided with the European Conservatives and Reformists, Patriots for Europe and Europe of Sovereign Nations in supporting a resolution recognising Edmundo Gonzalez as legitimate President-elect of Venezuela.

-Estonia and Latvia
+Estonia

-In Estonia and Latvia, "Russian-speaking" parties (LKS, For Stability! and Harmony in Latvia, and the Constitution Party and Centre Party in Estonia) had been excluded from participation in ruling coalitions at a national level until leadership change.
+In Estonia, Constitution Party and Centre Party have been excluded from participation in ruling coalitions at a national level until leadership change.
 Differing interpretations of the Soviet occupation between 1940 and 1990 and attitudes towards Vladimir Putin's current United Russia government in the Russian Federation are often cited as reasons to conclude coalition talks with other parties, even if said parties are perceived to be on the radical right.
 The cordon is not absolute; the Centre Party of Estonia has briefly participated in three coalition governments in 1995, 2002–2003 and 2005–2007.
 The cordon was renewed in 2007, due to Edgar Savisaar's attitudes toward the Bronze Night.
 In 2016 Jüri Ratas of Centre became Prime Minister of Estonia, effectively ending any cordon around the party.
-In Latvia the cordon against the Harmony remains up to this day.

 In Estonia, the cordon also was set up against the Conservative People's Party of Estonia between 2015 and 2019.